open-wa/node-red-contrib-wa-automate/README.md

 ## Getting Started

-Documentation can be found [here](https://zachowj.github.io/node-red-contrib-home-assistant-websocket/).

 ### Prerequisites

-Have Node-RED installed and working, if you need to install Node-RED see [here](https://nodered.org/docs/getting-started/installation.
+Have Node-RED installed and working, if you need to install Node-RED see [here](https://nodered.org/docs/getting-started/installation).
 Also ensure you have an authenticated and up-to-date EASY API session running with the `--socket` flag.

 - [Node.js](https://nodejs.org) v14.15.0 or newer
 - [NPM](https://nodejs.org) v7.12.0 or newer